Learn to build this simple tongue and groove DIY headboard. Great project to update a bedroom.

-My husband picked up the tongue and groove 6 inch wide pine boards from the home improvement store.
+Ray picked up the tongue and groove 6 inch wide pine boards from the home improvement store.
 The same boards we used on the plank wall for our kitchen.
 Depending on how tall you want your headboard you will need a different amount of boards.
-Also, we have a king size bed so we needed to buy the 6 foot long boards.
-Our headboard fit between the windows so we used the framing as our line.
+We have a king size bed so we needed to buy the 6 foot long boards.
+Our headboard fit between the windows so we used the framing as our start and stop line.

 The most important 2 things about adding wood panel boards is to nail them into a stud and make sure they are level.
 If you get the very first board level you are good to go after that.

 Mark you studs first, then start laying the first board from the bottom.
 You will want your headboard to sit slightly lower than the mattress.

 We used our Ryobi AirStrike to nail because it makes a DIY job much easier and faster.
 We nailed the first board in a few times on each stud to secure it.
 Each board after that we nailed into the groove so the nails would be hidden.
 Same idea as to laying hardwood flooring for those of you who have done that 🙂

 I knew I wanted this DIY Headboard taller than a traditional bed but until I could see it with pillows, I wasn’t sure exactly how tall.
 This is where they hold and I stand back and look, then text a couple of pics to my sister for a little reinforcements.

 This photo cracks me up…Y’all this is the look I get A LOT!!